 - Before registering, you’ll need to pass our online test of critical reading and writing skills or earn a B or higher in EXPO 42a Writing in the Humanities.

-- You have two attempts to earn the minimum grade of B in the proseminar (a withdrawal grade counts as an attempt).
-The proseminar cannot be more than two years old at the time of application.
+- You have 2 attempts to earn the minimum grade of B in the proseminar (a withdrawal grade counts as an attempt).
+The proseminar cannot be more than 2 years old at the time of application.

 - 1 religion course

-- 1 religion elective (e.g., EXPO 42a)
+- 1 religion course or elective (e.g., EXPO 42a)

-While the three courses don’t need to be taken in a particular order or in the same semester, we highly recommend that you start with the proseminar.
+While the three courses don’t need to be taken in a particular order or in the same semester, we recommend that you start with the proseminar or EXPO 42a.
 All three courses must be completed with a grade of B or higher, without letting your overall Harvard cumulative GPA dip below 3.0.